Zere-m/cse15l-lab-reports/lab5.md

 type inference, which basically says that your elements will be of String type.
 Please try modifying the lines in your code to something like this: `List<String> result = new ArrayList<>();`
 <br />

-3.Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
+3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

 There were two bugs, one of them is not putting angle brackets when declaring my List result.
 Because we are using generics, and we specified the type of the List to be String we needed to put the angle brackets to specify the type of the array as well.
 It is a better way to use generics and have a correct conversion.
 Another bug was that I was mistakenly using the .length() method intended for strings, instead of the .size() method intended for ArrayLists.
 Because the ArrayList class does not have a length() menthod, it was not able to find that symbol.

-4.At the end, all the information needed about the setup including:
+4. At the end, all the information needed about the setup including:
 The file & directory structure needed
 The contents of each file before fixing the bug
 The full command line (or lines) you ran to trigger the bug